Balikpapan: Administrative divisions

 Notes: (a) the 2010 populations of Balikpapan Town District are included in the 2010 figure for South Balikpapan District, from which they were later split off.

 Before 1987, Balikpapan Seberang was originally part of Balikpapan.
-However, due to enactment of the government regulation no. 21 on 13 October 1987, most of the district (excluding parts of Jenebora and Pantai Lango villages) was transferred into Paser Regency (Pasir) and later renamed into Penajam (Sepaku was split in 1996, the two districts are now part of Penajam North Paser Regency).
+However, due to enactment of the government regulation no. 21 on 13 October 1987, most of the district (excluding parts of Jenebora and Pantai Lango villages) was transferred into Paser Regency (Pasir) and later renamed as Penajam District (Sepaku was split in 1996, and the two districts are now part of Penajam North Paser Regency).

 Demographics

 During the Suharto dictatorship Balikpapan achieved unprecedented economic growth by attracting foreign investments, particularly in the exploitation of natural and mineral resources.
 The policy was heavily criticized for uncontrolled environmental damage and corrupt bureaucrats and politicians, but it significantly boosted urban development in resource-rich cities.
 In the 1970s Balikpapan experienced 7% population growth annually, while exports of timber and petroleum increased dramatically.

 The most numerous ethnic group in Balikpapan is the Balik, who form a minority.
 Based on their origins, migrants come from neighbouring islands such as Java, Madura and Sulawesi.
 Residents come mainly from ethnic migrants who have long settled in Balikpapan, namely from the ethnic Banjar, Bugis, Makassar, and Javanese.
 Other migrants including ethnic Minahasan, Madurese, and Sundanese.
 At the beginning of June 2014, the population reached 684,339 people with the number of arrivals during 2012 of 21,486 people, the highest number in the past three years.
 The number of migrants was able to exceed the number of newcomers who entered in Singapore in the same year which was as many as 20,693 inhabitants.
 The highest number of arrivals came from Java, which was 30%, then followed by Banjar and Bugis each by 20%, Toraja by 11%, Madura by 8%, Buton by 7% and Betawi by 4%.